OpenDSA/OpenDSA/RST/en/Glossary.rst

       expected (by the agent employing the heuristic) to provide a reasonably efficient solution.

+   heuristic algorithm
+      A type of :term:`approximation algorithm`, that uses a :term:`heuristic` to find a good, but not necessarily cheapest, solution to an :term:`optimization problem`.

    home position
       In :term:`hashing`, a synonym for :term:`home slot`.